Samreay/ChainConsumer/doc/chain_api.rst

 * :func:`chainconsumer.plotter.Plotter.plot_walks` - Plot the walks to visually inspect convergence.
 * :func:`chainconsumer.plotter.Plotter.plot_distributions` - Plot the marginalised distributions only.
 * :func:`chainconsumer.plotter.Plotter.plot_summary` - Plot the marginalised distributions only.
+* :func:`chainconsumer.plotter.Plotter.plot_contour` - Pass in an axis for a contour plot on an external figure.

 Analysis Class
 --------------